Trading Glossary: Key Terms & Definitions

 Trading Costs and Taxes

 Expenses incurred when executing trades, including broker commissions, platform fees, exchange fees, and slippage.
 TradingStreak allows you to log costs alongside each trade to calculate your true net profit.
-The Costs & Taxes page also includes tax configuration for estimating your capital gains tax rate, tax-free allowances, and withholding tax settings.
+The Costs & Taxes page also includes separate tax estimate settings for your capital gains tax rate, tax-free allowances, and withholding status.

 Deductible Costs